Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: METHOD

 \subsection{Normal Vector Descriptor}

-After obtaining the implicit representation of the submaps, we extract the scene's occupancy information, the mesh vertices, and their corresponding normal vectors.
+After getting the implicit submap representation, we extract the scene’s occupancy, the mesh's points, and their normal directions.

-The process begins by discretizing the submap into a voxel grid with a predefined resolution $r$.
+To extract this information, the process begins by discretizing the submap into a voxel grid with a predefined resolution $r$.
 At each voxel corner point within this grid, we query the Signed Distance Function (SDF) value according to the method described previously.
-Using these SDF values, we apply an enhanced Marching Cubes (MC) algorithm to reconstruct a triangular mesh.
-The MC algorithm generates vertices uniformly distributed on the reconstructed surface.
-The normal vector is then calculated for each vertex, defining the local surface orientation.
-Next, we filter the vertices to remove isolated outliers.
-This step refines the mesh by retaining only significant vertices along with their normals.
-Finally, occupancy information is derived by analyzing the SDF values at the corners of each voxel.
-Voxels exhibiting a sign change in their corner SDF values are classified as occupied.
+Based on these SDF values, we then apply an enhanced Marching Cubes (MC) algorithm to reconstruct a triangular mesh.
+This algorithm generates vertices uniformly distributed on the reconstructed surface.
+Subsequently, we calculate the normal vector for each vertex, defining the local surface orientation.
+To further refine the mesh, we filter the vertices to remove isolated outliers, thereby retaining only significant vertices along with their normals.
+Finally, by analysing the SDF values at the corners of each voxel, we derive occupancy information: voxels exhibiting a sign change in their corner SDF values are classified as occupied.
 This occupancy classification is essential for distinguishing between occupied and free space in the environment.

-We use the GPF~\cite{ref72} algorithm to filter out the road surface points from the input mesh vertices.
-This is because the road surface points contain little geometric information and provide little benefit for extracting feature descriptors for place recognition.
-Subsequently, inspired by the work of FEC~\cite{ref73}, we apply a fast clustering method for mesh vertices.
-This method takes the mesh vertices from which the ground points have been removed as input, and the algorithm is as follows:
+Subsequently, inspired by the work of FEC~\cite{ref72,ref73}, we apply a fast clustering method for mesh vertices.
+Mesh vertices are grouped using radius-based Euclidean clustering accelerated by a KD-tree.
+Neighboring labels are progressively merged to obtain the dominant 3D clusters; implementation details are provided in the supplementary material.

 Following the derivation of clusters $\mathbf{\mathcal{C} =\left \{ C_{1},...,C_{M} \right \}}$, points within each cluster are normalized.
-This normalization reduces sensitivity to noise and improves the robustness of subsequent geometric feature extraction.
+This normalization standardizes the scale of each cluster, thereby reducing sensitivity to noise and enhancing the robustness of subsequent geometric feature extraction.
 Specifically, all points in a cluster are isotropically scaled to be contained within a unit sphere of radius 1.